WordPress/gutenberg/docs/getting-started/tutorial.md

 # Tutorial: Build your first block

-In this tutorial, you will build a "Copyright Date Block"—a basic yet practical block that displays the copyright symbol (©), the current year, and an optional starting year.
+In this tutorial, you will build a "Copyright Date Block" — a basic yet practical block that displays the copyright symbol (©), the current year, and an optional starting year.
 This type of content is commonly used in website footers.

 The tutorial will guide you through the complete process, from scaffolding the block plugin using the [`create-block`](https://developer.wordpress.org/block-editor/getting-started/devenv/get-started-with-create-block/) package to modifying each file.
 While previous WordPress development experience is beneficial, it's not a prerequisite for this tutorial.